directus-labs/guest-authoring/crud-with-flutter-and-directus/index.md

 ---

 ## Introduction
 Flutter is an open-source mobile app development framework created by Google.
-It is used to develop high-performance, visually attractive, and natively compiled applications for mobile, web, and desktop platforms from a single codebase.
-In this tutorial, you'll learn how to build a CRUD application using Directus and Flutter.
+In this tutorial, you will learn how to build an application using Directus as a Headless CMS.
+You will store, retrieve, and use global metadata such as the site title, create new pages dynamically based on Directus items, and build a blog.

 ## Before You Start
 You will need: